Introducing Kidopolis: A New Indoor Play Place

 You can bring your own (nut-free) snacks and drinks to Kidopolis, but they need to be eaten in the snack area and not in the play area.
 I like being able to bring my own snacks since I am able to pack the snacks that my daughter likes.
 Plus, it is always nice not to have to add the additional cost of snacks to an outing.

 Based on my visit, I would recommend Kidopolis for kids from toddlers through early elementary school.

 Since my visit last week, Kidopolis has opened their party room.
-They offer birthday party packages at a great rate.
-Party prices start at $110 for up to 10 children.
+They offer birthday party packages.
+Party prices start at $149 for up to 10 children.